schoero/swissqrbill/docs/pdf/index.md

 ##### Description

-Adds the QR Bill to the bottom of the current page if there is enough space, otherwise it will create a new page for the QR Bill.
+Attaches the QR-Bill to a PDFKit document instance.
+It will create a new page with the size of the QR-Slip if not enough space is left on the current page.

 <br/>